John Gotti: Associate

-As early as his teens, Gotti was running errands for Carmine Fatico, a capo in the Gambino family, then known as the Anastasia family under the leadership of boss Albert Anastasia.
-Gotti carried out truck hijackings at Idlewild Airport (subsequently renamed John F. Kennedy International Airport) together with his brother Gene and friend Ruggiero.
-During this time, Gotti befriended fellow mob hijacker and future Bonanno family boss Joseph Massino, and he was given the nicknames "Black John" and "Crazy Horse".
-It was around this time that Gotti met his mentor and Gambino underboss Aniello "Neil" Dellacroce.
+As early as his teens, Gotti was running errands for Carmine Fatico, a soldier in the Gambino family, then known as the Anastasia family under the leadership of boss Albert Anastasia.
+Gotti carried out truck hijackings at Idlewild Airport (now John F. Kennedy International Airport) together with his brother Gene and friend Ruggiero.
+During this time, he befriended fellow mob hijacker and future Bonanno family boss Joseph Massino, and was given the nicknames "Black John" and "Crazy Horse."
+It was around this time that Gotti met his mentor, Gambino underboss Aniello "Neil" Dellacroce.

 In February 1968, United Airlines employees identified Gotti as the man who had signed for stolen merchandise; the FBI arrested him for that hijacking soon after.
 Gotti was arrested a third time for hijacking while out on bail two months later, this time for stealing a load of cigarettes worth $50,000 on the New Jersey Turnpike.
-Later that year, Gotti pleaded guilty to the Northwest Airlines hijacking and was sentenced to three years at Lewisburg Federal Penitentiary.
+Later that year, Gotti pleaded guilty to the hijacking of Northwest Airlines cargo trucks and was sentenced to three years at Lewisburg Federal Penitentiary.

 Gotti and Ruggiero were paroled in 1972 and returned to their old crew at the Bergin Hunt and Fish Club, still working under Fatico.
-Gotti was transferred to management of the Bergin crew's illegal gambling, where he proved himself to be an effective enforcer.
-Fatico was indicted on loansharking charges in 1972.
-As a condition of his release, he could not associate with known felons.
-Gotti was not yet a made man in the Mafia due to the membership books' having been closed since 1957 due to the Apalachin meeting, but Fatico named him acting capo of the Bergin crew soon after he was paroled.
+Gotti took responsibility for managing the Bergin crew's illegal gambling operation, where he proved himself to be an effective enforcer.
+Fatico was indicted on loansharking charges in 1972; as a condition of his release, he could not associate with known felons.
+Gotti was not yet a made man due to the membership books' having been closed following the 1957 Apalachin meeting, but Fatico named him acting capo of the Bergin crew soon after he was paroled.
 In this new role, Gotti frequently traveled to Dellacroce's headquarters at the Ravenite Social Club to brief the underboss on the crew's activities.
 Dellacroce had already taken a liking to Gotti, and the two became even closer during this time.
-The two were very similar—both had strong violent streaks, cursed a lot, and were heavy gamblers.
+The two were very similar — both had strong violent streaks, cursed frequently and were heavy gamblers.